Janek21/PGSB_CoexpressionNW/README.md

 Contains all the folders that hold figures or tables produced as a result by a program

 ## Contact
-For any questions or further information, contact me at: jan.izquierdo@alum.esci.upf.edu
+For any questions or further information, contact me at: jan.izquierdo@alumi.esci.upf.edu